alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a computer science BSc. graduate from the Technion and currently working as an algorithm engineer.
+I'm a computer science MSc. student from the Technion and currently working as an algorithm engineer.

 Interested in solving difficult problems which don't yet have a solution, mostly in the fields of algorithms, autonomous systems and quantum physics.
 Enjoy designing system architectures and providing end to end solutions.